CiscoSecurity/tr-05-serverless-qualys-ioc/README.md

 #### `Judgement`

-Each entry in the `indicator2` list of an event is mapped to a single `Sighting`.
+Each entry in the `indicator2` list of an event is mapped to a single `Judgement`.
 The mapping is defined as follows:

 - `disposition` of a `Judgement` is mapped from `indicator2[].verdict` as follows: